-Political Progress to 2018/19 Progress in 2018/19 Planned Action Priority Area 2019/20 onwards Complete and move into the new Anderson High School and Halls of Residence.
+Political Priority Area Progress to 2018/19 Progress in 2018/19 Planned Action 2019/20 onwards Complete and move into the new Anderson High School and Halls of Residence.
 The new Anderson High School and Halls of Residence welcomed pupils in October 2017.
 The new campus is providing an exciting and stimulating learning environment for Shetland's young people.
 The new Anderson High School building was formally opened in September 2018 by John Swinney, Deputy First Minister and Cabinet Secretary for Education and Skills.
 Project complete, no further action required.
 Support older people across Shetland so they can get the services they need to help them live as independently as possible.
 Develop Anticipatory Care Plans (ACP) - Since April 2016, there has been a continuous month on month increase in the number of anticipatory care plans in place, increasing from 917 in April 2016 to 1,119 in March 2018; Develop intensive rehabilitation service - The Intermediate Care Service (ICS) has been expanded and has become a key component of the care pathway for older people; Self Directed Support (SDS) - Since 2016, there has been an increase in the number of people choosing to direct their own support through 'direct payments'; 'With You For You' - Since 2016, changes to the way we refer, assess and review the support offered to individuals has been implemented.
 This has made a significant improvement, enabling greater ease of access to support, getting the right staff involved, and ensuring assessment processes are focused on what is important to and for individuals.
+ACP - Trial use of the Key Information Sheet from the national ACP document which has increased the uptake in completion of ACPs to its current level and will remain current practice.
 The number of ACPs in place at March 2019 was 1,127.
-ICS - The Intermediate Care Team is firmly embedded to support reablement with investment in the Otago Falls Prevention programme to help avoid people injuring themselves and requiring treatment. possible.
+ICS - The Intermediate Care Team is firmly embedded to support reablement with investment in the Otago Falls Prevention programme to help avoid people injuring themselves and requiring treatment.
+SDS - Significant investment in training and coaching to support staff in finding ways to meet needs through innovative approaches and flexibility of services. possible.